-Members of management, as designated by the Chairman of the Board and the Chief Executive Officer (if the Chairman is not the CEO), attend each meeting of the Board.
-Officers and other employees of the Corporation and Pacific Gas and Electric Company who are knowledgeable about Board meeting materials and can contribute to Board discussions are encouraged to attend Board meetings from time to time as appropriate.
+Members of management, as designated by the Chairman of the Board and the PG&E Corporation Chief Executive Officer, attend each meeting of the Board.
+Officers and other employees of the Company and PG&E Corporation who are knowledgeable about Board meeting materials and can contribute to Board discussions shall be invited to attend Board meetings from time to time as appropriate.